 - Heat is typically sedating because of its ability to lower the transmission of pain signals and ease tense muscles.

 - Heat enlarges blood vessels near a painful area, increasing oxygen and nutrient flow to the muscles which aids in healing damaged tissue.

 - Heat also decreases stiffness and increases flexibility which is most important in a healthy back to assist you in taking back your quality of life.

 Application: In office, hot packs may be used on your spine with a towel around them for 10 to 30 minutes.

 Cryotherapy/Thermotherapy Combined (Hot/Cold/Hot Therapy)

 Purpose: Combining cryotherapy and thermotherapy is generally preferred.
 This generates stimulation of blood flow by drawing blood into a swollen and painful area with heat and pushing out the blood with an ice pack application.

 Application: For nearly all of the patients coming to our office, a 10 minute hot/10 minute cold/10 minute hot routine is used.
 This routine is recognized as the Hunting’s Effect whereby too long an ice session reflexively pushes the blood back into the inflamed area causing more pain.
 Hunting’s Effect is profitable for the body when you may find yourself in trouble of severe cold, but not when attempting to manage pain and swelling.
-Heat eases muscles and joints and cold drives out swelling.
+Heat eases muscles and joints and cold drives out inflammation.
 A balance of the two is best.